Loneliness in handwriting

 10 fun things to do that can beat loneliness

-This unprecedented time of social isolation during Covid can provide us with an opportunity to develop new skills or crafts that we would never have attempted under ordinary circumstances.
+This unprecedented time of social isolation during Covid actually provided us with opportunities to develop new skills or crafts that we would never have attempted under ordinary circumstances.

 So here are some suggestions: